All Episodes

 Very welcome.

-Uh once again, who is it against one man, one family, one organization, Trump organization.
+One man, one family, one organization, Trump organization.

 Now, isn't it amazing?

-Trump organization is still going on and thriving, even without him, with him being a president and now whatever involvement he had of not being a president.
+Trump organization is still going on and thriving, even without him, with him being a president and now whatever involvement he had of not being president.

 So Democrats, so they preferred to say hush money, not an NDA.